markusmoenig/Eldiron/docs/docs/procedural_recipes/avatars.md

 appearance_seed = 419
 ```

 Creator will expose these bindings through item and equipment controls.
-The table above is also the data form used by current ruleset and Eldiron Source items.
+The table above is also the data form used by current ruleset items.

 | Attribute | Purpose |
 | --- | --- |